jeserlin/Realtime-YouBikeInfo/README.md

 * Lastest Update Time</br>

 ### 2.My Position
-My Position will pan to the the geographical position of user.
+My Position will pan to the the geographical position of user.</br>
-But this does not work in safari with localhost :(
+But this does not work in safari with localhost :(</br>
 Use Chrome to try this out!

 ### 3.Available Bikes(Filter)